Review and road test of the Volvo S90 Recharge T8 Plug-in Hybrid AWD

 LIFE BEGINS AT NINETY

-Volvo has never really cracked the full-sized executive sector but this S90 model looks a more promising contender.
-Based on the platform architecture of the brand's second generation XC90 SUV, it aims to tempt company customers with what Volvo describes as 'elegant and functional' appeal.
+Volvo has never really cracked the full-sized executive sector and this S90 model hasn't done so either, but it has its charms, especially in the Recharge T8 Plug-in hybrid AWD form that customers now have to have.
+Based on the brand's well established SPA platform architecture and 2.0-litre drivetrain format, this electrified Swedish saloon aims to tempt company customers with what Volvo describes as 'elegant and functional' appeal.

 If you're thinking of buying a full-sized executive car, then you're probably thinking of a BMW 5 Series, an Audi A6 or a Mercedes E-Class.
 Other brands have tried and failed to upset German dominance in this segment, Volvo being one of them.
 The Swedish maker's old S80 never managed to make much of an impact here - but then that was a car from a different era of Volvo ownership.

 These days, the Gothenburg marque has huge Chinese investment to drive it forward and the result is a much stronger range of product - cars in fact like this one.
-Volvo itself reckons that this S90 (and its V90 estate counterpart) represent even more of a step forward than the second generation XC90 SUV did - and that car was a seismic step forward for the company.
-The prospects then, are promising.
+Volvo itself reckons that this improved S90 (and its V90 estate counterpart) represent even more of a step forward than the second generation XC90 SUV did - and sure enough, this car showcases the Gothenburg brand's latest Plug-in hybrid tech.

 Design and Build